thecodingmachine/graphqlite/docs/other_frameworks.md

 ```

 Now, we need to add a first query.
 To do this, we create a controller.
-The application will look into the 'App\\Controllers' namespace for GraphQLite controllers.
+The application will look into the `App\Controllers` namespace for GraphQLite controllers.
 It assumes that the
-container contains an entry whose name is the fully qualified class name of the container.
+container contains an entry whose name is the fully qualified class name of the container.	container has an entry whose name is its fully qualified class name.

 **src/Controllers/MyController.php**